r2d2m/awesome/README.md

 *   [Todd-Davies/AI_Sandbox_Command](https://github.com/Todd-Davies/AI_Sandbox_Command) - My AI Sandbox Commanders
 *   [gamesbyangelina/EvoMaze](https://github.com/gamesbyangelina/EvoMaze) - A tiny example of computational evolution, based on an Advanced Java lecture I gave at Imperial.
 *   [gamesbyangelina/spritely](https://github.com/gamesbyangelina/spritely) - Spritely is a tool for autogenerating simple placeholder game sprites from images found on the web.
+*   [mindcandy/Teamcity-unity3d-build-runner-plugin](https://github.com/mindcandy/Teamcity-unity3d-build-runner-plugin) - A Teamcity plugin for building Unity3d projects.
+NOTE: this has an MIT license so feel free to copy / adapt as you need to.

 ## Haskell